 The Write page appears, with the type of data to write shown at the top of the page.
 By default, this is set to Performance.

-- 2. To choose a different data type, hold WRITE and press a button such as LAYER A/B/C/D or WAVE SEQUENCE, or set the Type manually in the display. - 3.
-Optionally, cursor to the name and press ENTER.
+2. To choose a different data type, hold WRITE and press a button such as LAYER A/B/C/D (for Programs), SET LIST, or WAVE SEQUENCE, or set the Type manually in the display.